Associate Professor, Core Undergraduate Psychology Faculty

 Experimental Psychology – Texas Christian University

-Undergraduate: Positive Psychology, Psychology of Adjustment, Seniior Seminar (Cyberpsychology), Applied Statistics, Honors Introduction to general Psychology, & Developmental Psychology
+Undergraduate: Positive Psychology, Psychology of Adjustment, Applied Statistics, Honors Introduction to General Psychology, Honors Developmental Psychology, Senior Seminar in Cyberpsychology

 Cyberpsychology, including social networking sites for at-risk populations; technology & boundary management; Associate Member: Cyberpsychology at University of Wolverhampton